 The communal kitchen table.
 Everybody’s favourite place to dump their things and go about their day.
 It’s also everybody’s favourite place to sit while getting out of the way to use the phone or eat a snack or complete homework or apply for jobs or… just about anything, really.
 For most of us, it’s the one flat surface in the house that affords us the space to free our hands and do important things.
 That’s why, if you’re working from home (or if you are about to be working from home), you and the kitchen table have no doubt become unlikely business partners.

 There are, however, a few bridges to cross before your home office (read as: dining room table) is ready to play host to your business mind for eight hours per day.
 As much as you believe you may have planned for everything by purchasing a notepad and a pencil and by making sure that your webcam works, you’re missing many tricks.
 Take printer ink, for example.
 You’re going to need a lot of it (printer inks also use toners).
 You may need an in tray and an out tray.
 You could need an external hard drive.
 You might need additional software.
+Maybe a personalised lap tray to shift away from the busy kitchen table.
 When you start to think about it, your personal laptop perched on a dining placemat next to the fruit bowl isn’t much of a home office at all…

 Smile, you’re on camera